-A graduate of Duke University with a Masters in Childhood Education from New York University, Abby is the mother of two children at RCS -- Stephanie ’27 in second grade, and Charlie ’30 in SPK.
+A graduate of Duke University with a Masters in Childhood Education from New York University, Abby is the mother of two children at RCS -- Stephanie ’27 in sixth grade, and Charlie ’30 in third grade.
 After teaching for five years in New York City at the Little Red Schoolhouse, Abby and her husband, Lloyd, moved to Pound Ridge to raise their family.
 They chose RCS because of the strong sense of community that they felt right when they arrived.
 “It is a magical place focused on the ages of my kids, and it became obvious there is no better place to build a foundation for a love of learning.”

 Her time teaching in independent schools coupled with her passion for philanthropy has allowed her to take on many roles at RCS.
 As a volunteer for the Foundations Auction in 2016, in both the Auction Office and on the Special Projects Team, she went on to co-chair all auction donations for the Imagine Benefit in 2019.